quackduck/uniclip/README.md

 ```sh
 yay -S uniclip # or paru -S uniclip
 ```
-Thanks to [Scott Little](https://github.com/CodeLongAndProsper90) for submitting Uniclip to the AUR!
+Thanks to [@CodeLongAndProsper90](https://github.com/CodeLongAndProsper90) for submitting Uniclip to the AUR!

 ### Android